Ear Candy (King's X album)

-Ear Candy is the sixth studio album by heavy metal/hard rock trio King's X, released in 1996.
-Ear Candy was produced by Arnold Lanni and King's X.
+Ear Candy is the sixth studio album by American rock band King's X, released in 1996.
+It was produced by Arnold Lanni and King's X.

 The album has two songs which are rewritten versions of earlier songs: "Picture" is also known as "The Door", a song with different lyrics, released on their pre-King's X release Sneak Preview.
 The song "Mississippi Moon" is mainly inspired on the song "If I Could Fly", which King's X played in shows after they had changed their name to its definite version, King's X.

 The bonus track "Freedom" can also be found as a b-side of the single "A Box".
 It was later given a proper release on the album Ogre Tones.